Vancouver, Oregon, United States of America: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Make sure to get the correct type.
-The vast majority of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Check that you pick the correct type.
+Most adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most areas.

 A portable power bank, like this one

-If you see the Pearson Air Museum, wear museum-appropriate clothing and take:
+If you go to the Pearson Air Museum, wear museum-appropriate clothing and take:

 December